Block 8 Academy

 1. I give Block 8 Academy my consent to have photographs taken of my child(ren) for marketing purposes, or for display on the Block 8 Academy website.

-3. I do not want my child included in any photographs except the ones required to identify the child for licensing purposes
+3. I do not want my child included in any photographs except the ones required to identify the child for licensing purposes (note that they may still be included in group photos and group action shots where they are either in profile or where the likeness could pass for various children and zooming in for more clarity causes blurring)

 If the caregiver deems it advisable to apply sunscreen to my child’s skin: